UrbsLab/scikit-eLCS/README.md

 In addition, the package includes functionality that allows detailed training evaluation to be done at given iterations during the training process.
 At each interval, the package saves a snapshot of the rule population, along with evaluation accuracy and instance coverage.
 These snapshots of the rule population (including the final rule population) can then be exported as a csv after training is complete for analysis using the built in "exportRulePopulationAtIterationToCSV" and "exportFinalRulePopulationToCSV" methods.

-For more information on the eLCS algorithm and how to use it, please refer to our [usage documentation](https://urbslab.github.io/scikit-eLCS/) and the Jupyter Notebooks inside this repository.
+For more information on the eLCS algorithm and how to use it, please refer to the Jupyter Notebook inside this repository.

 ## License
 Please see the repository [license](https://github.com/UrbsLab/scikit-eLCS/blob/master/LICENSE) for the licensing and usage information for scikit-eLCS.